The Lifeline of Civilization: How the Tigris and Euphrates Shaped Sumer

 Harnessing Seasonal Floods

-Sumerian agriculture depended entirely on the rivers.
-With annual rainfall averaging less than 200 mm, dry farming was impossible.
+Sumerian agriculture was entirely dependent on the rivers.
+With annual rainfall averaging less than 200 millimeters, dry farming was impossible.
 The Sumerians became master hydraulic engineers.
-They dug massive canals, some stretching for tens of kilometers, to divert water from the Euphrates onto their fields.
-These canals were not simple ditches; they required careful surveying, construction, and constant maintenance to prevent silting and breaches.
-The system of irrigation in Mesopotamia was among the most advanced of the ancient world.
+They dug extensive networks of canals, some stretching tens of kilometers, to divert water from the Euphrates and Tigris onto their fields.
+These canals were not mere ditches; their construction required careful surveying, planning, and ongoing maintenance to prevent silting and breaches that could flood or starve fields.

-• Farmers followed a strict calendar tied to the river cycle, planting barley and wheat after the main flood receded.
+• Farmers followed a strict agricultural calendar tied to river cycles, planting barley and wheat shortly after floodwaters receded.

 The Battle Against Salinization